aws-samples/guidance-assisted-diagnosis-and-troubleshooting/bedrock/README.md

 1. Log in to the AWS Management Console
 2. Search for "Bedrock" in the search bar
-3. Click "Get Started" on the Amazon Bedrock service page
+3. Click "Manage Access" in the sidebar
-4. Click "Manage Model Access" in the popup
+4. Click "Enable Specific Models"
-5. Select "Amazon" from the list of available models
+4. Select Claude 3 Haiku and Amazon Titan Text Embeddings V2 from the list of available models
-6. Click "Request Model Access" at the bottom of the page
+5. Click "Request Model Access" at the bottom of the page

 ### Supported Regions